 Separating themselves from most mattresses, Saatva takes a different approach, constructing a mattress that is built on 2 layers of steel coils.
 With a thickness of 14.5″ (11.5″ thickness available as well), this coil-on-coil hybrid system assists in improving comfort, support, and longevity.

-- Cover & Euro-Style Pillow Top – Built with an organic cotton cover, the top layer is both breathable and soft.
+- Top layer (comfort) – euro-style pillow top – Built with an organic cotton cover, the top layer is both breathable and soft.
 A euro-style pillow top is stuffed within the cover, adding great comfort and softness, without sacrificing the clean tight aesthetic.

-- Memory Foam – Immediately below the cover is a thin layer of memory foam.
+- Second layer (lumbar support) – memory foam – Immediately below the cover is a thin layer of memory foam.
 This layer provides additional lumbar support.
+This layer is only 1.0″ thick.

-- Comfort Layer (foam encased contour coils) – A 4″ layer of individually foam encased coils serves as the comfort and contouring support layer.
+- Third layer (support) – foam encased contour coils – A 4″ layer of individually foam encased coils serves as the comfort and contouring support layer.
 These foam encased coils contour and evenly support the curves of your body.
 There are 884 individually foam encased coils in the Queen size mattress.

-- Edge Support System (encased in foam) – Completely encased with foam, this layer sits between the top and bottom layer of coils and along the edge of the mattress.
+- Edge Support System – foam encasement – Completely encased with foam, this layer sits between the top and bottom layer of coils and along the edge of the mattress.
 This edge support layer reinforces the edges of the mattress, improving performance for both sitting and sleeping.

 Constructed from 100% organic cotton, this cover is exceptionally well made.
 It is highly breathable, has a cool feel, and is also soft.
 This is very similar to the cover Saatva uses on their luxury 100% foam mattress, the Loom & Leaf.